golangatspeed/GoFasterExamples/README.md

 They may well be enough as-is, but, if not please consider [purchasing my book](https://leanpub.com/gofaster).
 It's inexpensive and thorough and I'm confident it will help you learn Go, faster.

-One caveat, not all examples are demonstrations of best practice :)
+A caveat, not all examples are demonstrations of best practice and some are specifically set up to generate compile time errors :)

 ## Contents